A colourful clown on a high cliff top perch,

 During the winter, its home is the sea;

-Strong wings help them both fly and dive.
+Strong wings help to both fly and dive.

 Our cliff tops in winter are quiet once more,